petrsokerin/portfolio_optimization/README.md

 ## Results

-Markowits portfolio demonstrate the best results for Russian market.
+Markowits and Sharp portfolio demonstrate the best results as for Russian as for American market.

 ## Contacts